KshirsagarTushar/Revenue-Insights-in-Hospitality/README.md

 # REVENUE INSIGHTS - HOSPITALITY
 AtliQ Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
 Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing its market share and revenue in the luxury/business hotels category.
 As a strategic move, the managing director of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
 However, they do not have an in-house data analytics team to provide them with these insights.
 Their revenue management team had decided to hire a 3rd party service provider to provide them with insights from their historical data.

+# Project Objectives 🎯
+- To examine past revenue data to identify patterns and trends across various segments within AtliQ Grands' five-star hotels.

+- To define and track critical KPIs such as RevPAR, ADR, Occupancy %, and Realization % to measure hotel performance accurately.

+- To develop a comprehensive dashboard to visualize key revenue metrics, enabling stakeholders to make informed decisions quickly.

+- To provide actionable recommendations based on data analysis to support management in making strategic decisions to boost revenue and regain market share.

 # Technology 🖥️
 Business Intelligence